-Accessories (See Fig. 37 and 38.)
+Accessories (See Fig. 36 and 38.)

-Electronic Air Cleaner (EAC) Connect an accessory Electronic Air Cleaner (if used) using same type or equivalent wire.

-1/4-in. female quick connect terminals to the two male 1/4-in. quick-connect terminals on the control board marked EAC-1 and EAC-2.
+Electronic Air Cleaner (EAC) Connect an accessory Electronic Air Cleaner (if used) using 1/4-in. female quick connect terminals to the two male marked EAC-1 and EAC-2.
 The terminals are rated for 115VAC, 1.0 amps maximum and are energized during blower motor operation.